martzcodes/SmartDSC/README.md

 ### Enjoy!

-### Changes from the Master Branch:
+### Changes from the Original Repo:

 * I added a lot of code to the smart app.
 It now detects when you leave your doors unlocked and arm the alarm and sends you a notification... can turn off lights... can turn off sonos (doesn't currently work)... etc

 ### Eventual improvements:

 * Note, the current setup isn't 100% secure using my method.
-Anyone that can get on your network could go to your server's IP address / disarm (say...
-10.0.0.12/disarm  (not mine)) and it would disarm your alarm.
-I could add in another layer of authentication... and I may at some point, but it's not worth it right now to me.
-Odds of someone knowing to do that are minimal.
+I had to "hack" SmartThings HubAction and pass the alarm commands and verification "password" by placing them in the header.
+Couldn't figure out how to get anything in the body to show up.
+Pretty sure it's not encrypted too.
+Odds of someone knowing to sniff for your password in the header and do all this are very low.
+If they're that determined to break into your house, it's going to happen anyways.